Machine Learning Symmetry Discovery for Integrable Hamiltonian Dynamics: Empirical results

 \subsection{Kepler problem}

-Following the pipeline outlined in \secref{sec: method}, we tested multiple conjectured symmetry group dimensions, $n=6$, $n=10$, and $n=15$ \footnote{An $\SO(3)$ symmetry with $n=3$ is obvious since the Kepler Hamiltonian preserves the angular momentum with rotation symmetry.}, corresponding to $\SO(4)$, $\SO(5)$, and $\SO(6)$, respectively.
-We then trained the neural networks on the simulation dataset using the loss function in \eqref{eq: loss} with $\alpha=1$ and $\beta=1\times 10^{-4},2\times 10^{-4}...,10^{-3}$ as shown in \figref{fig: loss}.
+Following the pipeline outlined in \secref{sec: method}, we tested multiple conjectured symmetry dimensions $n=4, 6, 8, 10,$ and $12$.
+For each choice of $n$, the neural networks were trained on the same simulation dataset using the loss function in \eqref{eq: loss} as shown in \figref{fig: loss}.
+For each $n$, we repeat training with $15$ random seeds; error bars indicate the standard deviation across seeds.
+Among these, $n=6$ corresponds to the expected $\SO(4)$ symmetry of the Kepler problem, while larger values such as $n=10$ represent over-parameterized hypotheses.
+The remaining cases ($n = 4, 8, 12$) do not correspond to standard symmetry algebras and are included solely as complementary tests.

-A straight forward method to evaluate the Hamiltonian learning is by reproducing the time evolution trajectories, as illustrated in \figref{fig: H}.
-Starting from the same initial condition $\vect{x}(t=0)$, the well-trained $G_{0,\theta}$ is able to reproduce the time evolution \eqnref{eq: tran} highly identical to that of $H$ for a finite amount of time, before losing track due to potentially accumulating errors.